-despite its good looks, the hack is not complicated. just follow matt’s instructions and you could have this beauty in your home too.
+Despite its good looks, the hack is not complicated.
+Just follow Matt’s instructions and you could have this beauty in your home too.

-- ikea wrench to dis-assemble
+IKEA wrench to dis-assemble

-- two sticks of 1/4″ aluminum U channel at least 70 3/4″ long
+Two sticks of 1/4″ aluminum U channel at least 70 3/4″ long

-- two pieces of 1/8″ acrylic or poly door material – matt’s was bought and cut at tap plastics for under $40 – sized 36″wide x 9.5″ high
+Two pieces of 1/8″ acrylic or poly door material – Matt’s was bought and cut at Tap Plastics for under $40 – sized 36″wide x 9.5″ high

-“i took out all the lack uprights except the center one – which I had to re-drill the center piece and install about 3/8″ back to accommodate the door rails. cut your aluminum rails to size, mine were 70.75”, but make sure and measure yours.
+“I took out all the LACK uprights except the center one – which I had to re-drill the centerpiece and install about 3/8″ back to accommodate the door rails.
+Cut your aluminum rails to size, mine were 70.75”, but make sure and measure yours.

-i also used metal polish on the rails so they had a nice shine. finally, screw the channel in place except for one end… slide the doors in and all the way to the other side and you’ll be able to screw the un-attached rail ends to the lack.
+I also used metal polish on the rails so they had a nice shine.
+Finally, screw the channel in place except for one end.
+Slide the doors in and all the way to the other side and you’ll be able to screw the unattached rail ends to the LACK.

-i chose a very cloudy (but still translucent) door and my remotes still work with them shut… not sure if a darker one would work as well, but might be fine.”
+I chose a very cloudy (but still translucent) door and my remotes still work with them shut… not sure if a darker one would work as well, but might be fine.”

-Even in Manhattan, finding aluminum u-channel wasn’t that hard – I did have to bring on the subway, though.
+Even in Manhattan, finding aluminum U-channel wasn’t that hard.
+I did have to bring it on the subway, though.
 The store lent me a hacksaw to cut into 2 pieces for transport.
 We used Tap Plastics for the doors, but had to order some samples before deciding on a color – this added about $20 to our total cost.
-This was much less than trying to find a new entertainment center, which would have been 3 to 5 times as much, I’m sure.”
+I’m sure this was much less than trying to find a new entertainment center, which would have been 3 to 5 times as much.”

 (baskets were $60 from Pier One, though)